crossplane/crossplane/README.md

 ## Releases

-Currently maintained releases, as well as the next upcoming release are listed below.
+Currently maintained releases, as well as the next few upcoming releases are listed below.
 For more information take a look at the Crossplane [release cycle documentation].

 | Release | Release Date |   EOL    |